caustic-hue/help-center/docs/falix/software/setting-up.md

 ## Falix Software caused BSOD on Windows
 This issue has been reported a few times, but has not ben seen by Korbs(developer).
 If for whatever reason this does happen, please let us know.

-## The sidebar is completely transparent
-You can adjust the transpancy of the sidebar in your Apperances setting, select at least 60% - 100% for the opacity.
-If the setting isn't working for whatever reason, please report an issue

 # Troubleshooting - Building
 These are issues you may get while building the software from GitHub